 Keystone - 519 1st St. Departure at 8:30 am

 Custer State Park is one of the largest state parks in the country, covering 71,000 acres in the Black Hills.
-It is a haven for abundant wildlife and thrilling adventures.
+It is home to a rich variety of wildlife and offers numerous adventures.

 Two New Locations - Safe Parking